 Our treatment provides on-site transitional living, and after a certain length of time, we reintroduce privileges like gym time or family visits.
 Detoxing is what allows this transitional period to take place.
 Those who choose not to continue with us after detoxing are potentially putting themselves and their loved ones at risk of potential relapse scenarios.

 Is a sedative-hypnotic detox safe?

 Detoxing from sedative-hypnotics can be extremely dangerous.
 Like most withdrawal procedures, detoxing in a supervised and professional setting is the safest way to combat the risks of withdrawal symptoms.

 What is the safest way to detox from sedative-hypnotics?

 As with all detoxing, the safest way to avoid the risk of withdrawal symptoms is to detox in safe and secure recovery units, with the assistance of professional, medical help.
-At Brazos Recovery Services, we provide exactly that.
+At Brazos Recovery, we provide exactly that.

 It’s unlikely that you will avoid all withdrawal symptoms.
 Accepting this, and allowing recovery units to help, is the difference between coping or struggling.
 Fear prevents many people from taking that first step.
 There is no need to be afraid of these symptoms, as we provide effective ways to deal with and mitigate them.